Philippines v Switzerland - follow text updates

 Booking

-Ramona Bachmann (Switzerland Women) is shown the yellow card for a bad foul.
+Sofia Harrison (Philippines Women) is shown the yellow card for a bad foul.

 Post update